 Another feature of the privacy update is to remove location data.
 This will hide users IP addresses, which typically provides a location.
 Traffic will run through the Apple servers and a third party server and remove the information.
 Traffic leaving a user’s device will be encrypted so that third parties can’t see what users are searching for.

 Lastly, iCloud subscribers will be able to achieve even more privacy.
-Allowing users to hide their identity and will be extended to hide their email addresses when used to sign up to any services online.
+Allowing users to hide their identity and their email addresses when used to sign up to any services online.

 Judging from previous iOS releases, the iOS 15 update may be available as early as September.
 Email providers are not affected until these new privacy features are live.
 Meanwhile, marketers should take some time to understand what potential impact this change could have, and what strategies they can plan for that might help eliminate any issues trying to collect worthwhile data.